mokagio/mokacoding/metallo/src/posts/2020-10-28-swiftui-dependency-injection.md

     }
 }
 ```

+You can find the code sample for this approach [here](https://github.com/mokagio/ReadingList/tree/trunk).

 Notice how `BookDetail` has no `if-else` conditional now.
 The view is [_humble_](https://martinfowler.com/eaaDev/uiArchs.html#HumbleView); it does what the view model tells it without any extra logic.